canonical/oem-qa-tools/Tools/PC/oem-qa-checkbox-installer/README.md

-# install_checkbox-provider
+# Install OEM Checkbox providers

 ## Introduce
-This is a tool to help you set up the test environment, like installing the main package `checkbox-cli`, and also other essential packages.
+This is a tool to help you set up the test environment, like installing the main package `checkbox-ng`, and also other essential packages.

 ## Usage
 1. Copy this folder to your computer.